Kodrick/oddisy_documentation/oddisy-documentation/docs/Getting_Started/creating-a-new-project.md

 title: Creating a New Project
 ---

-When opening up Oddisy for the first time you will be greeted with the welcome page.
-Here you can create new and open existing projects.
+When opening up Oddisy for the first time you will be greeted with the Welcome Page.
+Here you can open or create new projects.

 ![Welcome Screen](../../static/img/getting_started/welcome_screen.JPG)

 :::info

-Projects in Oddisy hold all of your entries and stories, and can easily be extended to house multiple stories and all of their encompassing entries.
+Projects in Oddisy hold all of your entries and stories, and can easily be extended to house multiple stories and all of their encompassed entries.

 :::